 - Never forget to cross-link your content.

 - Never compromise the quality of the content.

 - Never forget to continuously update your content(Google loves the smell of fresh content).

 - Never forget the key part i.e. low-competition keywords.
 Happy ranking 🙂

 To Grow, Focus.

 SEO can be an overwhelming and slow process, causing people to get distracted or obsess about “fixing everything” at once.

-The best way to grow however is set a goal then break that goal down into small focused tasks over time.
+The best way to grow however is to set a goal and then break that goal down into small focused tasks over time.

 Setting the goal is simple: get started with a quick audit to contextualize what a realistic goal is going to be.